privacygmail cleanupemail security

 Privacy concerns:

-• Your emails uploaded to third-party servers
+• Your emails are uploaded to third-party servers

 • Data retention depends entirely on company policy